benshimonz/V1/README.md

 * A green rectangle (entity's property value constraint / tag), or
 * A quantifier

+In this usage, a quantifier may be preceded by an 'O' or an 'L' (see Q147, Q149)

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/BB03.png)

 4 quantifiers are defined now, and 8 other quantifiers are defined later on - after No-existence is explained.